kavishdahekar/IITG-Captcha-Solver-OpenCV-TensorFlow/README.md

 ### Defining the Neural Network
 As a preliminary effort, I designed a simple FFNNet without any hidden layers.
 These steps were followed from the MNIST sample of the tensorFlow documentation.

 Each input image was to be input entirely in the neural net.
-Hence the total neurons required in the input layer were 64*45 = 2925.
+Hence the total neurons required in the input layer were `64*45 = 2925`.
 Upon observation of the collected data, it was found that not all characters and numbers from the English alphabet were being used in the captchas.
 In all only 28 different characters and numbers appeared in the captcha.
 Hence the output layer of the NNet was created with 28 neurons.
-Weights were to be learned for each pixel and each output class, hence a weight matrix of size 2925x28 was required along with a bias matrix of 28x1.
+Weights were to be learned for each pixel and each output class, hence a weight matrix of size `2925x28` was required along with a bias matrix of `28x1`.
-The output **y** would be a 28x1 matrix where each row is mapped to one of the 28 expected characters in the captcha.
+The output **y** would be a `28x1` matrix where each row is mapped to one of the 28 expected characters in the captcha.
 The y vector would ideally contain 1 for the correct output character and 0 for all others.
 For actual outputs, we pass them through a softmax layer to convert the output into a probability distribution and the choose the most probable output.

-Overall the forward step would look something like this: y = Wx + b
+Overall the forward step would look something like this:

+`y = Wx + b`

 Error function was defined using the cross-entropy measure.